 About the Author

-Almost thirty-five years ago, Peter Anderson began writing for a small town daily in a mountain town just east of the Continental Divide.
-He covered school board and town council meetings.
-He wrote features about trappers, circus people, rodeo clowns, miners, honky-tonk musicians, wildlife biologists, and late night ski hill groomers among others.
-After covering similar mountain town beats for the Pueblo Chieftain and the Denver Post, after writing several regional histories in Central Colorado, after writing and editing interpretive texts for state and national parks, after authoring a dozen children’s books on natural history and the American West, after editing several literary magazines, after teaching English at Salt Lake Community College and working as a backcountry ranger in the High Uinta Wilderness, after teaching writing at a Quaker seminary in Indiana and a small state college in southern Colorado, after writing a quirky bunch of essays on mountains and spirituality, and after ten years of performing in coffee houses, bars, libraries, colleges and other literary venues throughout Colorado with a gang of high country poets known as the River City Nomads, writing, for him, is still about making a home: in the high desert, in the world of ideas, and in the great mystery of it all.
+In 1983, Peter Anderson began writing for a small town daily in a mountain town just east of the Continental Divide.
+He covered school board and town council meetings and wrote features about trappers, circus people, rodeo clowns, miners, honky-tonk musicians, wildlife biologists, and late night ski hill groomers among others.
+After covering similar mountain town beats for the Pueblo Chieftain and the Denver Post, he wrote interpretive texts for state and national parks and authored a dozen children’s books on the cultural and natural history of the American West.
+For twenty years, he taught writing and literature, most recently at Adams State University in southern Colorado.
+For the last few decades, he has been performing in coffee houses, bars, libraries, colleges and other literary venues throughout Colorado with a gang of high country poets known as the River City Nomads.

 From 2003-2009, Peter served as editor of Pilgrimage Magazine.
-From 2005-2008, he was the poetry editor for the Mountain Gazette, a widely read publication in the Rocky Mountain region.
+From 2005-2008, he was the poetry editor for the Mountain Gazette, a legendary publication which was rooted in the Rocky Mountain region.
 In 2009, he edited Telling it Real: The Best of Pilgrimage Magazine (2009; Pilgrimage Press), an anthology of poetry and nonfiction organized around the themes of story, place, spirit, and witness.
 In 2015, he co-edited (with Rick Kempa) an anthology of Grand Canyon poems called Going Down Grand (Lithic Press), which was nominated for a Colorado Book Award.
 For the 2015-16 school year, he was the Bennett Fellow Writer-in-Residence at Phillips Exeter Academy.
 In 2018, he launched the Crestone Poetry Festival (poemfest.com), an annual gathering of southwestern poets.

-His most recent book, Heading Home: Field Notes (Conundrum Press; 2017), is a collection of short essays, flash prose, and prose poems, which Colorado novelist Laura Pritchett describes as offering "gorgeous meditations on traveling, the natural world, small towns, parenting, and...the cultural eccentricities of of the modern day west."
+Peter's most recent book, Heading Home: Field Notes (Conundrum Press; 2017), is a collection of short essays, flash prose, and prose poems, which Colorado novelist Laura Pritchett describes as offering "gorgeous meditations on traveling, the natural world, small towns, parenting, and...the cultural eccentricities of of the modern day west."
 His collection of essays, First Church of the Higher Elevations (Denver; Conundrum Press; 2015) explores the ecology of story, spirituality, and landscape.
 His poems have appeared in various anthologies including New Poets of the American West (Many Voices Press) and Storied Wheels (Somos Publications).
 His latest project, an anthology of placed-based writings called Reading Colorado: A Literary Road Guide, is due out from Bower House Books in November 2021.